Best Things to Do in Willemstad, Curaçao

 My first night in, I had no choice, but to eat at the resort, but once I went to town, I found my way to Plasa Bieu (The Old Market).
 I was pretty early for lunch, but John from Grasia di Dios hooked me up with stewed iguana with rice, veggies, plantains and cucumber souse (Souse is a pickling method of preparing meats and vegetables).
 Since my family is from the Caribbean, I told him to bring the pepper sauce so I know it’s real.

-On my visit to the Kura Hulanda Museum, I made a stop at the cafe to have Keshi Yena which is an Aruban and Curaçaoan main course dish, consisting of a large round ball of cheese stuffed with spiced meat, served steamed or baked.
+On my visit to the Kura Hulanda Museum, I made a stop at the cafe to have Keshi Yena which is an Aruban and Curaçaoan National dish, consisting of a large round ball of cheese stuffed with spiced meat, served steamed or baked.
 It reminded me of chili with cheese on top.
 Because it was at their resort, the price was high, but the food was very good.
 I needed to find this in the old market.

 Visit the Museums